 Artisanal fisheries dominate the marine sector in Ghana, employing over 80% of the fishing workforce and contributing significantly to the livelihoods of coastal communities (Finegold et al., 2010).
 These small-scale fishers typically use canoes, nets, and traditional fishing methods to harvest a variety of species, including small pelagic fish such as anchovies and sardinella.
 However, Ghana’s marine fish stocks have been in decline due to overfishing, illegal fishing practices, and the use of destructive fishing methods such as light fishing and monofilament nets (Nunoo et al., 2015).

 The Ghanaian government, with support from international organizations such as the World Bank, has developed a Fisheries Management Plan (FMP) to address the challenges facing the sector.
 The FMP, introduced in 2015, aims to reverse the declining trend in fish stocks and establish a sustainable management regime for the country's fisheries (Fisheries Commission, 2015).
-Key strategies outlined in the FMP include reducing fishing efforts, enforcing fishing regulations, promoting alternative livelihoods for fishers, and developing aquaculture as a sustainable alternative to capture fisheries (Ali et al. 2022).
+Key strategies outlined in the FMP include reducing fishing efforts, enforcing fishing regulations, promoting alternative livelihoods for fishers, and developing aquaculture as a sustainable alternative to capture fisheries (Ali et al., 2022).

 One of the most pressing challenges facing Ghana's fisheries is the issue of illegal, unreported, and unregulated (IUU) fishing, particularly by industrial trawlers.
 These trawlers, often foreign-owned, engage in practices such as "saiko" fishing, where catch is illegally sold to artisanal fishers.
 This practice depletes fish stocks and undermines the livelihoods of local fishers (Nunoo et al., 2015).
 In response, the government has strengthened enforcement measures, including the deployment of marine patrols and the use of vessel monitoring systems to track fishing activities (Fisheries Commission, 2015).

 Aquaculture in Ghana has seen rapid growth in recent years, particularly in the production of tilapia.
 The sector has been promoted as a means of reducing pressure on wild fish stocks and meeting the growing demand for fish.
-By 2020, Ghana’s aquaculture production had increased to 76,000 metric tons, making it one of the largest aquaculture producers in West Africa (Finegold et al. 2010).
+By 2020, Ghana’s aquaculture production had increased to 76,000 metric tons, making it one of the largest aquaculture producers in West Africa (Finegold et al., 2010).
 However, challenges such as high feed costs, disease management, and limited access to credit continue to constrain the sector's growth.

-Manual fishing, often referred to as artisanal or small-scale fishing, is a traditional method widely practiced in Ghana, particularly by communities along the coast and around inland water bodies like Lake Volta (Afoakwah et al. 2018).
+Manual fishing, often referred to as artisanal or small-scale fishing, is a traditional method widely practiced in Ghana, particularly by communities along the coast and around inland water bodies like Lake Volta (Afoakwah et al., 2018).
 This form of fishing is labor-intensive, relying on simple, non-motorized equipment such as canoes, nets, and hooks, passed down through generations.
-Artisanal fishing plays a crucial role in Ghana’s fisheries sector, contributing significantly to both national fish production and local livelihoods (Nunoo et al. 2015).
-It is estimated that artisanal fishers account for more than 80% of the total marine fish catch in Ghana (Finegold et al. 2010).
+Artisanal fishing plays a crucial role in Ghana’s fisheries sector, contributing significantly to both national fish production and local livelihoods (Nunoo et al., 2015).
+It is estimated that artisanal fishers account for more than 80% of the total marine fish catch in Ghana (Finegold et al., 2010).

 Typically, fishers use dugout canoes, some of which are equipped with outboard motors for increased mobility, though a significant number still rely solely on manpower.
 The process begins with fishers paddling their canoes out to sea or into rivers and lakes, deploying various types of nets depending on the target species.
 Gill nets and seine nets are commonly used, and they are manually cast into the water and later hauled back to shore by teams of fishers using sheer physical strength (Akyeampong, 2007).
 The effort required to pull the nets to shore is physically demanding and often involves multiple individuals working together to manage the weight of the catch and the resistance of the ocean currents.